 We are very pleased to have had our President, HRH, The Prince of Wales and Victoria Premier Ted Bailleu attend and speak at the Housing Melbourne Seminar in Melbourne sponsored by The Office of the Victorian Government Architect.

-Our Chairman Michael Hintze, Vice Chairman Dominic Richards both attended the seminar, and CEO Hank Dittmar unveiled our exciting new model for the city's suburbs and spoke on community engagement and empowerment.
+Our Chairman Michael Hintze, Vice Chairman Dominic Richards both attended the seminar, and Hank Dittmar unveiled our exciting new model for the city's suburbs and spoke on community engagement and empowerment.

 Prince Charles praised the Australian city's unique architectural history, as well as its strong commitment to "preserving the past and creating well-loved and well-used urban spaces in the present".